 In Champlain's Broadcast Media Production program, you're exposed to all forms of content, from news and sports to entertainment and informational pieces.
 Through collaborations with professionals in the field, as well as internships and hands-on experience, you'll immerse yourself in broadcast media techniques, such as single-camera production, editing, writing, directing, and producing creative content for radio, television, business communications, and the internet.
 Proficiencies in multiple areas will increase your marketability in a dynamic industry.

-By the time you complete the academic and internship requirements for your Broadcast & Streaming Media degree, you will be able to:
+By the time you complete the academic and internship requirements for your Broadcast Media Production degree, you will be able to:

-- Evaluate and critique traditional broadcast and streaming media communication practices both holistically and in terms of their component parts, namely: audio, video, scripting, production and editing.
+- Evaluate and critique broadcast and production practices both holistically and in terms of their component parts, namely: audio, video, scripting, production, and editing.